Gustavolmo/test-repository/README.md

 Not much to see here (:

-## REMINDERS ON CLI WORKFLOW
+## USEFUL STUFF

-use cd to access directories
+- use cd to access directories
-use git status for checking progress
+- use git status for checking progress
+- use git log to see commit history
+- git remote add origin (link SSH)
+- git push origin main (or other branch) | git push (link SSH)

 ### COMMITING
 - Edit Code & Save